 Emu Physical Description

-Firstly, an adult Emu reaches about 4.3 ft (1.3 m) in height, at the shoulder.
-In addition, the long necks reach a height of as much as 6.2 ft (1.9 m).
+Firstly, an adult Emu reaches an average height of about 4.3 ft (1.3 m) at the shoulder.
+In addition, its extremely long neck further adds to its already quite impressive height.
+This often gives it a total height of as much as 6.2 ft (1.9 m).

 Displaying a mild degree of sexual dimorphism, males of this animal grow slightly larger than females.
 A male of the species averages 81 lb (37 kg) in weight.
 Exceptional individuals sometimes weigh as much as 132 lb (60 kg).

 Further, the wings are vestigial and possess a claw at the tip.
 Meanwhile, the claws on the toes may be as long as 6 in (15 cm).
 Given the strength of the legs, these form an extremely dangerous weapon for defense.

 Finally, both the hearing and eyesight also remain exceptional, even compared to related species.
 Meanwhile, the bill stays short and soft.
 However, in stark contrast, the toes and claws are hard, and total a length of about 6 in (15 cm).

 - Phylum: Chordata

 - Class: Aves